 In my opinion, Rhodesian ridgebacks are a little bit of both.
 When exhausted from playing with Sulley and Junior, Blue was a calm, sweet puppy who was content to laze around or cuddle with my daughter.

 In true Rhodesian ridgeback fashion however, these fleeting moments were overshadowed by Blue’s zest for action.
-Harnessing this athleticism and determination would be part of the challenge and fun of owning a Rhodesian ridgeback.
+Harnessing this athleticism and determination would be part of the challenge and fun of being a Rhodesian ridgeback owner.

 Great Rhodesian Ridgeback Resources For More Information